 Serena Witzke.
 "The Influence of Greek and Roman New Comedy on Oscar Wilde’s Society Plays."
 In progress.

 Erika Zimmermann Damer.
 "The Female Body in Latin Love Poetry."
 2010.
 (Now Assistant Professor of Classics, University of Richmond.)

 Hunter Gardner.
 "The Waiting Game: Gender and Time in Latin Love Elegy.
 2005.
-(Now Assistant Professor of Classics, University of South Carolina; revised version forthcoming from Oxford University Press, UK: Unveiling Aurora: Gender and Time in Latin Love Elegy.
+(Now Associate Professor of Classics, University of South Carolina; revised version published in 2013 by Oxford University Press, UK: Unveiling Aurora: Gender and Time in Latin Love Elegy.